swannodette/swannodette.github.com/_posts/2013-11-07-clojurescript-101.md

     "</ul>"))
 ```

-The usually string concatenation stuff, we use a list comprehension
+The usual string concatenation stuff - we use a list comprehension
 here just for fun.

 Now change `init` to look like the following: